nrfconnect/sdk-nrf/samples/bluetooth/direction_finding_connectionless_tx/README.rst

    :header: heading
    :rows: nrf52833dk_nrf52833

-The sample also requires an antenna matrix when operating in Angle of Departure mode.
+The sample also requires an antenna matrix when operating in angle of departure mode.
 It can be a Nordic Semiconductor design 12 patch antenna matrix, or any other antenna matrix.

+Overview
+********

+The direction finding connectionless beacon sample application uses Constant Tone Extension (CTE), that is transmitted with periodic advertising PDUs.

+The sample supports two direction finding modes:

+* angle of arrival (AoA)
+* angle of departure (AoD)

+By default, both modes are available in the sample.

 Configuration
 *************

 |config|

-Angle of Arrival mode
+Angle of arrival mode
 =====================

-To build this sample with Angle of Arrival mode only, set ``OVERLAY_CONFIG`` to :file:`overlay-aoa.conf`.
+To build this sample with angle of arrival mode only, set ``OVERLAY_CONFIG`` to :file:`overlay-aoa.conf`.

 See :ref:`cmake_options` for instructions on how to add this option.
 For more information about using configuration overlay files, see :ref:`zephyr:important-build-vars` in the Zephyr documentation.

-Antenna matrix configuration for Angle of Departure mode
+Antenna matrix configuration for angle of departure mode
 ========================================================

-To use this sample when Angle of Departure mode is enabled, additional configuration of GPIOs is required to control the antenna array.
+To use this sample when angle of departure mode is enabled, additional configuration of GPIOs is required to control the antenna array.
 Example of such configuration is provided in a devicetree overlay file :file:`nrf52833dk_nrf52833.overlay`.

 The overlay file provides the information about which GPIOs should be used by the Radio peripheral to switch between antenna patches during the CTE transmission in the AoD mode.